 The Company has management level personnel with great experience and an average of more than 20 years working in the commercial sector.

-As of December 31, 2020, the Company had 13,446 employees, of which 1,096 were administrative and managerial employees, 753 employees at the CEDIS and 11,597 operational employees.
+As of December 31, 2022, 2021 and 2020, the Company had:

+2022 2021 2020

+Administratives 1,263 1,182 1,096

+Operational 13,139 12,709 11,597

+CEDIS 693 641 753

+TOTAL EMPLOYEES 15,095 14,532 13,446

 During the peak months of the year (July and December), temporary employees may represent up to 5% more of the Company's workforce.

-The Company is committed to training and during 2020 the following efforts were made for our employees:
+The Company is committed to training and during 2022, 2021 and 2020 the following efforts were made for our employees:

-- a) New employees receive training designed to ensure compliance with policies regarding customer service, accident prevention and operating procedures, totaling an average of 28 days of training. - b) Our department heads specialize in administrative processes, exhibition practices and professional skills, dedicating a total of 15 days to their training on average. - Store Managers regularly receive external training by attending the ICAMI Institute to take the Management Skills Improvement Diploma with a duration of one year by attending a four-hour session per week.
+- a) New employees receive training designed to ensure compliance with policies regarding customer service, accident prevention and operating procedures, totaling an average of 28 days of training. - b) Current and new executives and employees receive training in our current Code of Ethics and in accordance with Best Corporate Governance Practices.
+The company ensures its socialization, acceptance and application. - c) Our department heads specialize in administrative processes, exhibition practices and professional skills, dedicating a total of 15 days to their training on average. - d) Store Managers regularly receive external training by attending the ICAMI Institute to take the Management Skills Improvement Diploma with a duration of one year by attending a four-hour session per week.